SajiburMunna/react-responsive-iframe-package/README.md

 - Safari 12+
 - Edge 79+

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on our repository.
+If you encounter any issues or have questions, please open an issue on our [GitHub repository](https://github.com/SajiburMunna/react-responsive-iframe-package).

 ---